KaiYan289/RLpapersnote/README.md

 ### Safe RL

 "Safe" is actually a complicated notion; it is closely related to constrainted RL, for safety concerns can be modeled as hard constraint.
 However, safe can also mean "not forgetting old knowledge", which is related to meta-learning / transfer learning.
+Or, safe can mean prevent triggering some "backdoor" policy.

 See Garcia's *A Comprehensive Survey on Safe Reinforcement Learning* (2015) for a comprehensive survey on multiple definitions of "safe".